danchew90/react-native-rectangle-doc-scanner/README.md

 ## Convenience APIs

 - `CropEditor` – wraps `react-native-perspective-image-cropper` for manual corner adjustment.
 - `FullDocScanner` – puts the scanner and crop editor into a single modal-like flow.
-If the host app has the `expo-image-manipulator` native module installed, the confirmation screen exposes 90° rotation buttons; otherwise rotation controls remain hidden.
+If the host app links either `expo-image-manipulator` or `react-native-image-rotate`, the confirmation screen exposes 90° rotation buttons; otherwise rotation controls remain hidden.

 ## License